MakotoUwu/challenge-data-analysis/README.md

 # challenge-data-analysis
-Data analysis challenge for a real estate company that wants to predict prices on Belgium’s sales using a cleaned and visualized dataset. 🏠
+This repository is created for the data analysis challenge by ImmoEliza.
+The aim of this challenge is to analyze a dataset that contains real estate sales data for properties in Belgium. 🏠

 ## Table of Contents
 1. [Description](#description)